Birth of the Cool: Release history

-The four tracks from the January 1949 session were released soon after recording as two singles.
-From the April 1949 date, "Israel" and "Boplicity" were doubled together on a 78 and released as well.
-Of the twelve tracks recorded, Capitol released relatively few.
+The four tracks from the January 1949 session were released soon after recording as two 78 singles in 1949.
+From the April 1949 date, "Israel" and "Boplicity" were doubled together on a 78 and released in 1949 as well.
+"Venus de Milo" from the April 1949 session and "Darn That Dream" from the March 1950 session were then released as a 78 in 1950.
 In 1954, after persuasion from Rugolo, Capitol released eight of the tracks on a 10" LP record titled Classics in Jazz—Miles Davis, Capitol H-459.
 In 1957 eleven of the tracks (all except for "Darn That Dream") were released by Capitol as Birth of the Cool.
 The final and only track with a vocal, "Darn That Dream," was included with the other eleven on the 1972 LP Capitol Jazz Classics, Vol. 1: The Complete Birth Of The Cool, catalogue M-11026.
 Subsequent releases have used this 1972 compilation as the template.
 The album has since been reissued many times in various formats, on compact disc in 1989, a further expanded edition in 1998, and again as a Rudy Van Gelder remaster in 2001.
 The live recordings of the nonet from its time at the Royal Roost in September of 1948 were released as Cool Boppin in 1991.
 In 1998, Capitol Records released The Complete Birth of the Cool, which was remastered by Mark Levinson and collected the nonet's live Royal Roost and studio tracks onto a single disc.

 Note from the 2001 Capitol reissue producer Michael Cuscuna:

 All previous reissues of this material have been derived from the 1957 12-inch LP master, which turns out to be second or third generation.
 The original tapes of each tune were filed individually and sound considerably better.
 Rudy Van Gelder returned to these masters, transferred them in 24-bit to digital and worked his sonic magic.
 The result is a clearer and more present sound than ever before on these classic recordings.